checkly/docs.checklyhq.com/site/content/guides/api-monitoring.md

 ### Main HTTP request

 The most basic building block of Checkly's API check is the main HTTP request.
-This can be fully configured in its method, url, parameters and body to fully reproduce a real-world web API call.
+This can be fully configured in its method, URL, parameters and body to fully reproduce a real-world web API call.

 {{< figure src="/guides/images/guides-checkly-stripe-check.png" alt="checkly check creation process" title="Checkly API check creation" >}}

+> Our previous GraphQL-based example is also supported, see the `GraphQL` option under the `Body` tab.

 ### Assertions